qtheboss/contanalytics/README.md

 2. Code to compete Kaggle Titanic competition

-3. Data vizualization on R
+3. Data visualization on R

 4. Code to challenge on DEXTRA